Mamba as Decision Maker: Exploring Multi-scale Sequence Modeling in Offline Reinforcement Learning: Experiments

 \textbf{Experiment Setting.} To ensure a fair comparison, we adopt the same model hyperparameter settings as those used in DT and DC.
-All experimental settings are detailed in the Appendix to ensure reproducibility.
 The experimental results for the baselines are from DC and DMamba.
 Each experimental result is the average of three runs with different random seeds.
-We conduct eight discrete control tasks from the Atari domain.
+We conduct eight discrete control tasks from the Atari domain, where some domains are illustrated in Fig.~\ref{fig:vis-env}.
 Each experiment is conducted on a single NVIDIA 4090 GPU.

-\textbf{Comparisons with the State-of-the-art.} As illustrated in Table~\ref{table:atari-results}, our proposed MambaDM has a significant improvement across different Atari games.
+\textbf{Comparisons with the State-of-the-art.} As illustrated in Tab.~\ref{table:atari-results}, our proposed MambaDM has a significant improvement across different Atari games.
 For instance, MambaDM's performance on Qbert significantly improved by 45.6\% and 32.1\% compared with DT and DMamba.
 When compared with the latest state-of-the-art method DC, MambaDM achieves favorable gains across all games.
 These results demonstrate the effectiveness of our method in the discrete Atari domain.